meersman/contour_integration_paths/README.md

 # Contour Integration Paths
-tikz figures of complex contour integration paths
+tikz figures of complex contour integration paths that I made for a math class.

 # Compilation
 To compile the document together, a `makefile` is included.
 In the terminal simply execute,